Amphirhagatherium

-Amphirhagatherium is an extinct genus of artiodactyl that lived in northern Europe during the middle to late Eocene.
+Amphirhagatherium is an extinct genus of artiodactyl that lived in Northern Europe during the late Eocene to Early Oligocene.

 The dentition of Amphirhagatherium suggests that the genus had a mixed diet of leaves and fruits likely eaten at ground level.
-Caniniform anterior teeth suggest that there may have been a small carnivorous dietary component, or were used for intraspecific combat.
+Caniniform anterior teeth suggest that there may have been a small carnivorous dietary component, or that they were used for intraspecific combat.